dennisvdang/indeed-job-scraper/README.md

 ![Demo Gif](images/demo.gif)

+## Overview

 A tool for scraping, storing, and analyzing job listings from Indeed.com.
 This project contains a command-line interface (CLI) for collecting job data, scripts to setup and store data in SQLite or SQL Server databases, and a Streamlit dashboard for visualizing and exploring job listings.
+Here's a demo [Streamlit dashboard](https://indeed-job-scraper-dashboard.streamlit.app/) featuring real scraped job data with SQLite backend.

 ## Features